 3. Choose the right platforms

 Not every video belongs everywhere.
-Instagram and TikTok reward short attention-grabbing clips, while YouTube works better for long-form storytelling.
+Instagram and TikTok reward short, attention-grabbing clips, while YouTube works better for long-form storytelling.
+Your website and MLS listings are ideal for property tours that focus on layout and flow.

 4. Set a schedule